“One True Church” and the Intent Behind the Statement

 Member of the Church of Jesus Christ: That’s what we’re doing here, right?

 Member of the Church of Jesus Christ: Whose experience is more like Paul’s?
-Joseph Smith’s and all the Mormon leaders since, or the various pastors and preachers in other Christian sects?
+Joseph Smith’s and all Latter-day Saint leaders since, or the various pastors and preachers in other Christian sects?